HeringtonPress/OLC/24Feats.md

 Quest: You must slay, skin, tan, and create a coat from the hide of a dire animal.

 Boon: If you wear your dire coat, but no actual armor, you may choose to fly into a berserker fit.
 While in this fit, you may only perform Melee attacks, but you gain damage resistance 2.
 This fit only ends when every creature who has attacked you is dead or you are.

 ___

+### Beasts Form

+Quest:

+Boon: At will take the form of a small to medium beast or animal for one hour, if you stay in your form for longer then that you must spend a LD to extend the time by one hour or lose yourself in the form and enter the wild as nothing more then a beast.
+You can spend a level die while transforming to give your beast form combat capabilities; gaining a d6 attack of your flavour.
+Any damage taken in beast form is applied to your HP and being reduced to 0 will force you out of the form.

+### Wild Shape

+Quest:

+Boon: When you use Beasts Form to transform you may stay in the form for two hours before needing to extend the time with LD.
+Additionally you can spend a level die entering your beast form to change togrant your beast an additional form of transportation; Fast running, swimming, flying, or burrowing.

+___